Steve20201930/Transformer-GPT/README.md

 # Stage 1 — Learning C++

-Before working on machine learning, I spent a lot of time learning C++ itself.

 The project is intentionally written using relatively basic C++ data structures.

 For example, matrices are represented as: